Kings outlast Heat 119-113, win first game of Mike Brown era

 TIP-INS

 Kings: Brown successfully won a challenge in the first quarter when a foul was called on Sabonis.
-It was changed to an offensive foul on Adebayo… Sacramento coming in had committed the 5th most fouls in the NBA, averaging 23.8 per game.
-They had BLANK against Miami… Kings shot a season-low BLANK 3-pointers.
+It was changed to an offensive foul on Adebayo.
+Sacramento coming in had committed the 5th most fouls in the NBA, averaging 23.8 per game.
+They had 29 against Miami.
+Kings shot a season-low 31 3-pointers.

 UP NEXT